 - e.
 The sutton allows selecting configuration defaults.
 If presets are provided along with the speaker model (GLL), these can be selected from the drop-down list that is shown after clicking the button.
 In any case, the list offers a default configuration that is also applied automatically when a new loudspeaker object is created in the room.
-It is indicated by the context is context in the context is also applied automatically when a new loudspeaker object is created in the room.
-It is indicated by the context is context is context. - f.
-The 🕅 button resets the filter configuration, see section 9.7.4. - 2.
+It is indicated by the concernment is indicated by the concernment. - f.
+The $\square$ button resets the filter configuration, see section 9.7.4. - 2.
 The bottom area depends on the chosen type of view and provides functions for configuring the line array in different ways.